OpenScienceMOOC/Module-4-Open-Research-Data/content_development/main.md

 ### Specific learning objectives for this module <a name="objectives"></a>

-1. Experience the hassle of accessing research data which is not open, and understand the benfits of open data.
+At the end of this module, the participant will be able to:

-2. Understand the importance of data documentation (metadata), and get familiarised with the FAIR principles and research data management concept
+    1.Understand the benefits of embracing open data practices 2.Recognize the importance of data documentation (metadata), by getting familiarized with the FAIR principles and the research data management concepts.

-3. Understand data format issues and its relation to  data archiving and analysis.
+    3.Identify data format issues and their relation to data archiving and analysis.

-4. Choose a repository and publish FAIR open data.
+ 4.Publish data in a data repository relevant to his scientific discipline or community

 <br/>